QuantEcon/lecture-source-py/source/rst/scipy.rst

 .. literalinclude:: /_static/code/scipy/bisection.py

-In fact SciPy provides it's own bisection function, which we now test using the function :math:`f` defined in :eq:`root_f`
+In fact, SciPy provides its own bisection function, which we now test using the function :math:`f` defined in :eq:`root_f`

 .. code-block:: python3